pinkpong111/governance-rules-theory/README.md

 Mutual reinforcement loops require that agents occupy distinct niches — Agent A's success creates conditions favorable to Agent B, and vice versa.
 When positions overlap, this loop inverts: Agent A's success now competes with Agent B's, and the reinforcement structure becomes a competition structure.
 Stability that was self-sustaining becomes self-undermining.

-**Real-world mapping:** The faulty agent cascade study (arxiv 2408.00989, 2025) demonstrates that in multi-fault settings, **high-level planners dominate failure cascades** — a single corrupted planner propagates irrecoverably through subsequent reasoning even when specialist agents remain intact.
-This is the structural signature of Lreinf collapse: the mutual reinforcement topology is broken at its highest-leverage node, and the ecosystem collapses rather than degrades gracefully.
-The study also shows that star-topology graphs (with a single coordinating leader) preserve hierarchy advantage — consistent with the DFG principle that clear positional differentiation reduces cascade propagation.
+**Structural analogue:** The faulty agent cascade study (arxiv 2408.00989, 2025) finds that in multi-fault settings, **high-level planners disproportionately propagate failures** — a pattern structurally compatible with Lreinf collapse at the highest-leverage node.
+When mutual reinforcement topology breaks at the coordinating layer, the ecosystem collapses rather than degrades gracefully, consistent with the OR-exit prediction that a single condition breach can trigger system-wide instability.
+The finding that star-topology graphs preserve hierarchy advantage is compatible with the DFG principle that positional differentiation reduces cascade propagation.

 ---